m-zaki/misc_scripts/README.md

 ## Various script used for different purposes

-# I will try to include a README for each mini script
+Each folder contains a script used for specific purposes.
+A brief README should be present in each folder specifying the overall use of the scirpt